ObiFaith/tidyimports-vscode/README.md

 ### 4. Launch in Extension Development Host

-Press `F5` or `Fn + F5` in VS Code to open a new window with the extension loaded.
+Press `F5` (or `Fn + F5`) in VS Code to open a new window with the extension loaded.

 ## 🔧 How It Works

 Whenever a supported file is about to be saved, TidyImports:

-- Detects the block of import statements
+- Detects the block of import and export statements

-- Sorts them by length and then alphabetically
+- Sorts them by length, then alphabetically
-- Leaves non-import lines untouched, especially anything above the imports
+- Preserves non-import/export lines, especially anything above imports/exports
 - Applies the changes just before save

 ## ⚙️ Activation Events

-The extension activates for:
+The extension activates on save for:

+- JavaScript (`.js`, `.jsx`)
-- JavaScript / TypeScript / Python files
+- TypeScript (`.ts`, `.tsx`)

-- On workspace startup
+> Activation happens when you save a file, not at workspace startup.

 ## 📂 Folder Structure